 - Our listings of Edison phonographs, Victor talking machines, Columbia Graphophones and other external horn

-machines for sale.
+machines.
 Includes Edison cylinder machines such as Standards, Homes, Firesides and Triumphs, disc and cylinder Graphophones, and when available lesser seen machines such as Berliners, Zonophones, Standard Talking Machines, and Talkophones.

 Noteworthy News Archives.
 Twenty years of informative articles about the hobby from our hardcopy newsletter, as well as some content

 exclusive to the web.

 - NEW: Antique phonograph and talking machine identification guide Detailed and close-up